Lymph node Surgery

 Because breast cancer sometimes spreads to the lymph nodes, most people will have lymph node surgery.

 Some tests and checks will be done before your breast cancer surgery to find out if there are cancer cells in your lymph nodes.
-A fine needle aspiration is most commonly used to test for any cancer cells in the nodes, but you may also be offered a microbubble test.
-If these tests and checks show up cancer cells, you will usually have all the lymph nodes taken out from under your arm at the same time as you have your breast surgery.
+A fine needle aspiration is usually used to test for cancer cells in the nodes, but you may also be offered a microbubble test.
+If these tests and checks show cancer cells, you will usually have all the lymph nodes taken out from under your arm at the same time as you have your breast surgery.

-Sometimes the only way to tell for sure if there are breast cancer cells in your lymph nodes is to take one or two of them during your breast cancer surgery.
-They are looked at under a microscope.
+Sometimes the only way to be sure if there are breast cancer cells in your lymph nodes is to take one or two of them during your breast cancer surgery.
+They are viewed under a microscope.
 If breast cancer cells are seen, you might need another operation to take out some or all of your lymph nodes.

 There are 2 main types of lymph node surgery:

-1. Sentinel lymph node biopsy – removal of one or two lymph nodes.
+1. Sentinel lymph node biopsy (SLNB) – removal of one or two lymph nodes.

-2. Axillary node clearance – removal of all lymph nodes in the armpit.
+2. Axillary node clearance (ANC)- removal of all lymph nodes in the armpit.

 What is the Sentinel Node?